angzhenma/dashboard-app/README.md

 - **Responsive metric grid:** the cards use a CSS Grid with `auto-fit`/`minmax(280px, 1fr)`, so its internal columns respond to the card's width when resized.
 - **Profile editing:** users are able to customize their own display name and change their password in-app.
 - **User role assigning and creation:** this admin-only feature allows admin users to change any user's role and create new roles with custom persmissions.
+- **User creation:** this super-admin-only feature allows super admins to create users for the application and assign an existing role upon creation.

 ## Known Limitations / Next Steps